An UNDERGRADUATE JOURNAL of LIFE SCIENCE SCHOLARSHIP at LAKE FOREST COLLEGE

 Eukaryon is an award-winning undergraduate research journal that publishes the very best of life science scholarship conducted at Lake Forest College within its research-rich classrooms and faculty labs.
 The journal is governed, peer-reviewed, and published by an undergraduate editorial board.

-Most recently uploaded: Volume 5
+Most recently uploaded: Volume 6 (2010) Evolving Connections

 The Science of Teaching

 And The Winner Is...
 A New Senior Seminar Course Has Students Betting the Odds

 Lauren Ferrell and Terese (Beth) Noe

 More than a Shadow: Entering the Medical Field as an EMT